 - Players are responsible for calling all fouls.
 Team Captains are responsible for informing their team of the rules and also for enforcing them.

-- The goalkeeper is not allowed to pick up the ball if it has been passed or thrown (via throw in) to him from a person on his team.
-The exception to this rule is if the ball is headed back to the goalie- in this case, he may pick the ball up with his hands providing he is in the crease.
+- The goalkeeper is not allowed to pick up the ball if it has been passed or thrown (via throw in) to them from a person on their team.
+The exception to this rule is if the ball is headed by a player back to their goalie- in this case, they may pick the ball up with their hands provided they are in the crease.

 - All free kicks are to be indirect (except penalty shots): must touch at least one other person besides the kicker before going into net.